Connect with us

 DeFi threatens mainstream regulated finance transactions, including loans and insurance.
 Plus, look out for blockchain as a service.

-Right now, it’s hard for most non-technical people to get their heads around blockchain and what it means to human jobs and many transactions like buying or selling a house.
-However, key stakeholders know blockchain use must be simplified and regulated for it to become mainstream.
+Right now, it’s hard for most non-technical people to understand blockchain and its meaning to human jobs and many transactions, such as buying or selling a house.
+However, key stakeholders know blockchain use must be simplified and regulated to become mainstream.

 Challenges

 Governance is one concern, as is how and should it be regulated.
 Much discussion is happening in North America and Europe on regulating digital assets like cryptocurrencies.
-Governments want the technology and systems regulated, and the EU have come out first with confirmation of EU cryptocurrencies regulation.
+Governments want the technology and systems regulated, and the EU has come out first with confirmation of EU cryptocurrency regulation.

-Blockchain already falls under CCSS – a new IT security standard for cryptocurrencies for security concerns.
+Blockchain already falls under CCSS – a new IT security standard for cryptocurrency security concerns.

-Plus, there will be user reluctance until there are clear processes for dispute resolution.
+Plus, there will be user reluctance until there are transparent processes for dispute resolution.

 Summing Up